September - October 2018

 The Assisi Work Sampler

-Above are the three motifs I chose from Dillmont's book.
-As you can see, the motif in the center with the winged horses is the largest of them.
-That's why I wanted to put it the middle of the sampler, with the first motif (the winged dogs on the left) above and the third (the dolphins on the right) below.
+Shown above are the three motifs I chose from Dillmont's book.
+As you can see, the motif in the centre with the winged horses is the largest of them.
+That's why I wanted to put it the middle of the sampler, with the first motif (the winged dogs on the top) above and the third (the dolphins on the bottom) below.
 The horses I wanted to be placed with the symmetry axis in the exact center of the width of the whole sampler, so that the edges to the left and the right would mark the width of the other two motifs as well as of the whole sampler.
-The other two motifs, the dogs and the dolphins, had to be placed with their respective symmetry axis exactly on the symmetry axis of the center motif, the horses.
-In the end, I wanted the arrangement to look like in the graphic to the right:
+The other two motifs, the dogs and the dolphins, had to be placed with their respective symmetry axis exactly on the symmetry axis of the central motif, the horses.
+In the end, I wanted the arrangement to look like in the following graphic:

 Just imagine the bottommost motif with the dolphins expanded to the right and left to match the margins, and adapted to the shape of a border.

 Unfortunately, the illustrations in the book are of different scales.
-This means, it was impossible to simply put them in place like I did in this graphic - I wouldn't have known where exactly to start stitching the top and the bottom motif, as you usually don't stitch from the center outwards, do you?
+This means, it was impossible to simply put them in place like I did in this graphic - I wouldn't have known where exactly to start stitching the top and the bottom motif, as you usually don't stitch from the centre outwards, right?

 Theoretical Preps: a Little Bit of Maths